Eva Marie: Other media and career

 In 2017, Eva Marie took part in a four-person tournament at the ELEAGUE Street Fighter V Invitational alongside Shaquille O'Neal, Lupe Fiasco and Reggie Bush.
 She supported the American Cancer Society in the exhibition.
 She returned in the following edition on behalf of A21.
 In 2018, she participated in the 50K Charity Challenge Celebrity Basketball Game presented by Monster Energy Outbreak at UCLA.

 In September 2018, Eva Marie launched a podcast with her husband called The Natalie Eva Marie Show, with a rotating guest list on PodcastOne.
 She explained the idea came from having previously created a YouTube channel where she occasionally uploads lifestyle vlogs on various subjects, and needing a platform to discuss certain topics at more length.
 They launched a workout program NEM Fit on her website the following year.

 In 2019, Eva Marie appeared as a cast member on the second season of the US version of Celebrity Big Brother.
 In April 2019, she was announced as the first ambassador for Monster Energy's Reign brand and was featured in campaigns and hosted sponsored events throughout the year.
 Later that year, she was also signed as an ambassador for Australian fitness and fashion brand Ryderwear and launched her own "Natalie Eva Marie x Ryderwear" collection in 2020.
+In an interview with Hook & Barrel Magazine in 2024, she stated that she was an avid hunter and ambassador for Christensen Arms.

+In 2023, she joined The Hopeaholics, a podcast that promotes awareness about addiction and mental health, as a co-host.
+In the following year, she founded the NEM Recovery Centers, a rehabilitation facility in Laguna Beach.